bmentges/brainiak_api/docs/source/services/context/list_contexts.rst

 List of Contexts
 ================

-This primitive retrieves contexts which define classes and/or instances.
+This primitive retrieves a list of contexts where one can define classes and/or instances.
 Contexts that contain no data are not listed.

 **Basic usage**